mihir-chhatre/netflix-stream-pulse/README.md

 5. **Configure the Project:**
    - Clone this repository.
    - Add the downloaded JSON file from step 4 to the `data-upload` folder of this project.
-   - Open docker-compose.yaml file.
+   - Open `docker-compose.yaml` file, this is in the 'netflix-stream-pulse' folder.
    - Replace `<ADD JSON FILE NAME HERE>` with filename of JSON filename from above step.
-   - Replace `<ADD PROJECT NAME HERE>` with name of GCP project created in step 1.
+   - Replace `<ADD PROJECT ID HERE>` with ID of GCP project created in step 1.

 4. **Run the Project:**
    - Open the Docker application downloaded as a part of prerequisites and keep the application open before moving to next step.
-   - Open the terminal inside 'netflix-stream-pulse' downloaded project folder.
-(This repo has 3 subfolders, docker-compose.yaml and README file)
+   - Open the terminal inside 'netflix-stream-pulse-main' downloaded project folder.
+(This repo has 5 subfolders, docker-compose.yaml, LICENSE.md and README file)
    - Execute `docker-compose up`.
    - <u>Note</u>: This step will take approximately 2 minutes.
 The entire program will execute for approximately 5 minutes.
 Look out for the message `***  DATA SIMULATION COMPLETED ***` on your terminal.
-Once you see this message, you can check your GBQ instance.
+Once you see this message, you can check your Google BigQuery instance.

 <br>